 Sustainable farm practices and conservation are central to our mission at Davis Ranches.
 We believe that creating native habitat is our duty as good stewards of the land and that there are many benefits for agriculture by integrating habitat into a working agricultural landscape.

 Over the past six years, our work with Audubon California and other restoration partners has allowed us to consciously and responsibly re-establish essential riparian habitat throughout our ranch; nearly 20 acres.

 Our hedgerows have been recognized by the UC Extension, UC Davis, UC Berkeley, local RCD and NRCS office, as well as many other community groups and they have provided many educational opportunities for many farmers and conservationists.

-We have several partners that help make these restoration projects successful:
+We have several partners that help make these restoration and conservation projects successful: